Stop! Your Lease Extension in Wotton under Edge Could Be FREE

 Increase your lease and increase your Wotton under Edge property value

-Wotton under Edge property with a lease extension is almost the same value as a freehold
+Wotton under Edge property with a lease extension has roughly the same value as a freehold

 Lender Requirement